 Beistle is the ironic name for a Halloween hang-up decorations franchise that you may remember from the 60s, 70s or 80s.
 The name might not ring a bell – but once you see these traditional cardboard cutouts, we guarantee you’ll be transported into the past.

-The company still offers the decor you remember at rock-bottom low pricing, so take a look.
+The company still offers the decor you remember at rock-bottom low pricing.
+Find great iconic decorations at Amazon, ebay or at beistle.com.

 The Candy You Remember: Have a Bite!